 7.4.1 Are all cylinders secured and stored upright with the valve at the top?

 Check all cylinders are secured in the upright position with the valve uppermost.

+Determine by moving the cylinders carefully the extent of any movement.

+Check that all cylinders are secured to prevent potential damage to regulators or pipework.

-Cylinders, whether full or empty, must be secured in upright position with the valve uppermost so that: ine by moving the cylinders carefully the of any movement. • the extent of any cylinder movement cannot can pulling of pipework or pulling tight of hose; and , • hat all cylinders are secured to prevent al damage to regulators or pipework. the possibility of cylinders damaging low-preservegulators, pipework or other LPG system components is minimised.
-The support structures and fixings on transom-metargements must be complete an of signs of damage or deterioration. support transor he completeness and condition of t structures and fixings on any n-mounted cylinder arrangements they can be seen or reached.
+Check the completeness and condition of support structures and fixings on any transom-mounted cylinder arrangements where they can be seen or reached.
+Cylinders, whether full or empty, must be secured in the upright position with the valve uppermost so that:

+- the extent of any cylinder movement cannot cause any pulling of pipework or pulling tight of hose; and, - the possibility of cylinders damaging low-pressure regulators, pipework or other LPG system components is minimised.

+The support structures and fixings on transom-mounted LPG cylinder arrangements must be complete and free of signs of damage or deterioration.

-7.4.2 7.4.2 Is the cylinder locker or housing secured against unintended movement? lockers ight manual force to check that cylinder and housings are secured against ided movement.
-Cylinder lockers and housings must be secured against unintended movement under light man force.
+7.4.2 Is the cylinder locker or housing secured against unintended movement?

+Apply light manual force to check that cylinder lockers and housings are secured against unintended movement.

+Cylinder lockers and housings must be secured against unintended movement under light manual force.